Making homemade raspberry jam and canning jars of it for long term storage is a great way to enjoy the taste of summer raspberries all year round!

 Bring the raspberry/pectin mixture to a full rolling boil (a “rolling boil” means it won’t stop boiling even while stirring), then add the sugar quickly, and stir it all to combine.

-Bring the raspberry/pectin/sugar mixture to a full rolling boil, then continue boiling it for exactly 4 minutes, stirring constantly.
+Bring the raspberry, pectin and sugar mixture to a full rolling boil, then continue boiling it for exactly 4 minutes, stirring constantly.

-After it has boiled for 4 minutes, remove pan from heat, and skim off the foam that has accumulated on the top of the jam mixture.
+After it has boiled for 4 minutes, remove the pan from the heat and skim off any foam that has accumulated on the top of the jam mixture.

 Fill the Jars With Jam

-Ladle the HOT raspberry jam into prepared canning jars, using a wide mouth canning funnel.
+Ladle the HOT raspberry jam into the prepared canning jars using a wide mouth canning funnel to do this, for less mess.

-Add jam up to 1/8 inch headspace from the top of the jar, then follow standard canning instructions for removing the air bubbles from jam.
+Add jam up to 1/8-inch headspace from the top of the jar, then follow standard canning instructions for removing the air bubbles from the jars of jam.

-Adjust the headspace (if necessary), then wipe rim of the jar with a wet paper towel to remove any jam debris (so the jar would seal properly).
+Adjust the headspace (if necessary), then wipe rim of the jar with a wet paper towel to remove any jam debris (so the jar can seal properly).

-Use magnetic canning wand (if you have one) to pick up the hot lids out of the water, and place one on each jar.
+Use a magnetic canning wand (if you have one) to pick up the hot lids out of the water, and place one on the top of each jar.

 Process The Jars Of Raspberry Jam

-Cover the canner, and bring water to a boil.
-Process the raspberry jam for 10 minutes (after it comes to a boil).
+Cover the canner and bring the water to a gentle boil.
+Process the raspberry jam for 10 minutes (after the water has come to a boil).

-When processing time is done, turn off heat, wait for a couple minutes, remove lid, then remove jars of raspberry jam (using canning tongs), and set them on a dish towel to cool.
+When the processing time is done, turn off heat, wait for a couple minutes, and then remove the canner lid.
+Remove the jars of raspberry jam (using canning tongs) and place them on a dish towel to cool.

 Looking For More JAM Recipes?

-You can find all of my jam recipes in the Recipe Index, located at the top of the page.
-I have several, including:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have a nice variety of jam recipes to choose from, including:

 Facebook page: The Grateful Girl Cooks!